 An opportunity for families to learn about our sanctuary, the Torah and practice having an Aliyah.

 An opportunity for families to learn about the mitzvah of “laying” Tefillin.
 This workshop includes time to practice putting on Tefillin and an opportunity to see the insides and learn about how Tefillin are made.
 This workshop is usually held in conjunction with the Men’s Club World Wide Wrap.
 The Men’s Club work with the students ahead of time, building their own set of Mock Tefillin and then the 6th grade families join the Men’s Club on Super bowl Sunday for the World Wide Wrap.

-A favorite workshop for families, during this morning we learn about the Mitzvah of wearing Tallit and then each pre-B’nai Mitzvah student has the opportunity to design and make their own original Tallit, including learning how to tie tzitzit.
+A favorite workshop for families, during this morning we learn about the Mitzvah of wearing Tallit and then each pre-B’nai Mitzvah student has the opportunity to design and make their own original Tallit throughout the year, including learning how to tie tzitzit.